Audience loyalty is more important than ever. Here’s what you need to do to earn it.

 STEP #1: LEARN YOUR AUDIENCE’S PROBLEMS

-Audience problems are funny things, because they often present very transactionally but are significantly more emotional and nuanced than you imagine them to be.
-The problems exist in a context — a moment in time — and so identifying the problem is just as important as identifying the moment.
+Audience problems are funny things because they often present transactionally but are significantly more emotional and nuanced than you imagine.
+The problems exist in a context — a moment in time — so identifying the problem is just as important as identifying the moment.

-Uncovering an audience’s emotional state and frustration with lack of progress creates the foundation for the rest of the formula.
+Uncovering an audience’s needs, emotional state, frustration with their existing experience and/or lack of progress toward finding the right information to solve their problem creates the foundation for the rest of the formula.

 STEP #2: SOLVE ONE OR MORE OF THEIR PROBLEMS THROUGH YOUR CONTENT